thapakorn604/SE323_Project1/README.md

 3. mockup source code

 # GET STARTED
-1.Node Package Management is required to install all dependencies.
+1. Node Package Management is required to install all dependencies.
-2.After finish installing all dependencies, change directory to repository folder.
+2. After finish installing all dependencies, change directory to repository folder.
-3.Now, This project can be executed.
+3. Now, This project can be executed.